 BEAUTIFUL MUSIC FOR UGLY CHILDREN is wandering freely in the world, and it’s so exciting!
 I love watching what happens when a book is in the wild–you just don’t know where it will go.

-And BMUC has received some generous honors.
-In January 2013 it was named a Top Ten pick for the 2013 Rainbow List, and it was also placed on the 2013 Best Fiction for Young Adults list (all lists from the American Library Association).
-So excited about this!
-The announcements were wonderful, unexpected surprises.
+BMUC also received some generous honors last year from the ALA.
+In January 2013 it was named a Top Ten pick for the 2013 Rainbow List, and it was also placed on the 2013 Best Fiction for Young Adults list.
+So exciting!
+The announcements were also wonderful, unexpected surprises.
 Being loved on by librarians is pretty awesome.
 In June 2013 it also received a silver medal in ForeWord Review’s Book of the Year Awards for YA fiction!
 These awards are for books from small and independent presses, so yay for Flux!
 It was also honored as a Lambda Literary Award finalist in the Children’s/Young Adult category.
-That nomination was HUGE to me.
+That nomination was HUGE to me, too.
 Huge.

 One other surprise happened the same week the ALA awards lists came out: BEAUTIFUL MUSIC was featured in an article about YA fiction in The Advocate, one of the largest LGBT magazines out there.
 And they used my purple hair photo!
 It feels really good to be acknowledged by them.
 A student showed me the article, and I squealed when I saw it.
 Not gonna lie.

 If you are unfamiliar with Gabe’s world and need a basic synopsis of the book, here you go: